 In 2017, she was selected to be in a pool of singers who perform the National Anthem at various University of Washington events and had the honor or singing at games including Men's and Women's Basketball, Women's Gymnastics, Women's Volleyball, Women's Soccer, Baseball, Track and even a UW Softball NCAA Tournament game.
 She continues to sing for UW games.
 Zoe also had the honor of singing the National Anthem at the Seattle Reign FC home opener in April of 2018 at Memorial Stadium in Seattle, for several of their games during their 2021 season at Cheney Stadium in Tacoma and at their game at Lumen Field on Sunday, April 17th.

 During the 2017-18 school year, she joined her Middle School's Jazz Band as their vocalist, which spurred a new love for the jazz genre; she also played the Vibraphone (a new instrument for her) in the jazz band.
 It led her to audition for the Manhattan School of Music's Summer Vocal Jazz program and was one of 8 vocalists selected to participate in this 3-week intensive program.
 She headed to New York City in July, 2018 where she had the opportunity to learn from an amazing group of jazz instructors and to sing and write music with some of the most accomplished young musicians from all over the world.

-While she has dabbled in musical theater over the years, her focus continues to be on solo and jazz singing and hopes to continue her musical education through High School and College in the pursuit of a musical career.
 In her spare time, she enjoys spending time with friends, learning new instruments, and going on adventures with her two Pomeranians, Zelda and Ginger, and her family.